X-Band EOS System > Features

 • Simple installation with minimal civil engineering works.

-• 1.5m antenna system enclosed in a radome to allow normal operation at wind speeds up to 185km/h (100kt or 115mph).
+• 1.5m antenna system enclosed in a radome to allow normal operation at wind speeds up to 185km/h.

 • State-of-the-art RF components, allowing good data reception from 15° elevation.
-In practice good quality data can be received from Terra, Suomi NPP and JPSS at 7°, and Aqua and FY-3 at 5°.
+In practice, useable data can be received from Suomi NPP, JPSS and Metop-SG at 7°, and Aqua and FY-3 at 5°.

 • Automatic daily prediction data updates from the internet.